-There is no better way to improve yourself than braving the storm.
+There is no better way to improve yourself than braving your storms.

 Hi, my name is Jeremy, an aspiring hero of your heart.